menu

 Demographics

-The per capita income in Linwood in 2018 was $25,820, which is lower middle income relative to Kansas and the nation.
-This equates to an annual income of $103,280 for a family of four.
+The per capita income in Linwood in 2018 was $33,769, which is upper middle income relative to Kansas, and middle income relative to the rest of the US.
+This equates to an annual income of $135,076 for a family of four.
 However, Linwood contains both very wealthy and poor people as well.

 The people who call Linwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linwood residents report their race to be White.
-Important ancestries of people in Linwood include German, Swedish, Irish, English, and Polish.
+Linwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.25% of the city’s residents.
+Important ancestries of people in Linwood include Swedish, German, English, Irish, and Polish.

 The most common language spoken in Linwood is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics